Data Wrangler in Action: Case Studies that Demonstrate Impact

 In part 1 of this two-part article, we explored what exactly Data Wrangler is and how it can be used to enhance the design process, allowing design teams and clients to vet a broad range of different design iterations and to understand the impact of changing many key variables across the project on construction costs, productivity, flexibility and other metrics.
 In part 2, we explore case examples where we’ve seen Data Wrangler make a true difference on projects.

 On a recent master planning project with an Australian university in Sydney, we used Data Wrangler to assist the institution in understanding where it could locate a new building.
 Various data was collected and pushed into Data Wrangler including location of staff, collaboration hotspots, department grant funding and faculty with publications.
-Data Wrangler allowed the client to visualize these metrics and identify adjacencies to indicate which individuals or departments should be located nearest to each other and to pinpoint potential locations where a new building or department could spark innovation and collaboration.
+Data Wrangler allowed the client to visualise these metrics and identify adjacencies to indicate which individuals or departments should be located nearest to each other and to pinpoint potential locations where a new building or department could spark innovation and collaboration.

 Test Fit Studies